 For those new in the faith…

 - Encourage them to download an app that helps them get into the Bible (check out my Bottom Line Bible app—read one chapter of a Bible book for two days and follow that with reflection questions on the third day.
 Each Bible chapter summarized, with a devotional, and a media link.
 The excellent Bible (YouVersion) app offers an abundance of teaching options as well.)

 - A Life Worth Exploring—terrific group study on the gospel of John.
 Encourages regular interaction in the Bible and teaches participants to reflect and journal responses to questions.
 Meet to discuss as a group.
-[Link to the resource coming soon.]
+[Contact me for more info.]